gbgabo/scripts/README.md

 `terminal launch`

 - Allows you to launch a command (or a series of it) in a new terminal window
-- Good for command calls to launch from keybinds
+- Good for keybinds!
+Use it to call specific commands in a new window

 Usage: